Period Calculator

 • The first day of your last menstrual period

-• Your average cycle length (usually between 21 and 35 days)
+• Your average menstrual cycle length (typically between 21 and 35 days)

-• Average number of days your period lasts
+• The average number of days your period lasts

 • Your next period start date

-• Future period dates for the next 12 months
+• Future period dates for the upcoming year

 Next Period Date = First Day of Last Period + Cycle Length